Alf-caput/git-handbook-ufv/notes.md

 git status -s
 ```

-## 5. Adding and commiting
+## 5. Adding, discarding and commiting

 Locally changes in a git repository can be in one of this phases:

 ![Staging Diagram](images/staging-changes-local.png)

+In a nutshell, first they exist in our working directory, then we validate which ones we should keep and finally git creates a version checkpoint with the changes we have selected.

-First we add the changes to the staging area (in advance stage changes) with:
+To move changes to the staging area (in advance stage changes) a simple option is:

 ```bash
 git add <file.txt>